[ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

-Ilocos Norte, a province of the Philippines found in the Ilocos Region.
+Ilocos Norte, Philippines is a beautiful province found in the Ilocos Region.
 It is attracting many tourists both local and abroad.
 The place offers various tourist destinations highlighting nature and historical sites.

-The main source of livelihood in the province of Ilocos is agriculture.
+The main source of livelihood in Ilocos Norte, Philippines is agriculture.
 Two of their major agricultural products are tobacco, onions, and garlic. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 ” Ilocos Norte: Your Ultimate Travel” aimed to provide information that a first-time traveler may need when visiting the province.
 I have linked my personal experiences in various places I visited in this province to give you first-hand information.

 The Burgos Lighthouse.
 Popularly known as Cape Bojeador Lighthouse, is a cultural heritage structure in Burgos, Ilocos Norte, After more than 100 years since it was constructed, the lighthouse became a popular tourist destination in Ilocos Norte, yet, it still functions as a welcoming beacon to the international ships that enter the Philippine Archipelago. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 Free Shuttle from the Laoag International Airport to your hotel.
 I was impressed the first time I visited Ilocos when I knew that the shuttle was free for the tourists.
 All you have to do is register your name upon your arrival at the airport, and this bus will drop you straight to your hotel. [ Ilocos Norte Tourist Spots + Itinerary, Hotels ]

 HOW TO GET TO ILOCOS NORTE, PHILIPPINES ( TO SEE ITS TOURIST SPOTS )